 (PhC status—attained after successful completion of dissertation prospectus and the General Exam)

 See Ann Buscherfeld if you have additional questions about payroll.

 Students who are post MA and presenting papers at conferences may request departmental support for their travel.
 Only airfare (or possibly mileage reimbursement if travel is by personal automobile) and up to $200 in conference registration fees will be paid.

 As the department has limited funds available for graduate student and faculty travel, guidelines for travel funding requests are as follows:

-- Students who are presenting papers must submit a Travel Application form for funding to the Chair at least two weeks in advance of the anticipated travel.
+Students who are presenting papers must submit a Travel Application form for funding to the Chair at least three weeks in advance of the anticipated travel.